acgd-webdev-4/icons/README.md

 ---
-summary: 'Create the icons sprite sheet for your dog rescue and have it show up in the pattern library.'
+summary: 'Create the icons sprite sheet for your eCommerce website and have it show up in the pattern library.'
 time: '1 hour'
 deliverables: 'Pattern library'
 ---